noelkonagai/Workshops/web_scraping_pt1/pt2.md

 python sample.py -q="bars" -l="San Francisco, CA"
 ```

 And look now at your folder where ```sample.py``` is.
 You see now a ```data.txt``` file that contains the JSON response file!
 It looks quite messy, and it should look like this but our pprint library prettified it for us.
+Now, this is not the only thing that Yelp API can do.
+For more details and to appease your curiosity, read the [ Official Documentation](https://www.yelp.com/developers/documentation/v3/get_started).